The Bishop and the Gargoyle

 The Bishop and the Gargoyle is a 30-minute old-time radio crime drama in the United States.
 It was broadcast on the NBC Blue network September 30, 1936 - January 3, 1942.
-The program was unique in being a radio network prime-time drama with a church leader as its central character.
+The program was unique in being a radio network prime-time drama with a clergyman as its main character.

 Format

-Episodes of The Bishop and the Gargoyle focused on the combined crime-fighting efforts of a retiring bishop of a church and a convict called the Gargoyle.
-As a member of the parole board at Sing Sing Prison, the Bishop met and befriended the Gargoyle.
-In return, the inmate helped the bishop "to track criminals and bring them to justice."
-Radio historian John Dunning wrote in On the Air: The Encyclopedia of Old-Time Radio, "They became friends and, after the Gargoyle's release, formed a crime-fighting duo, with the Bishop supplying the spiritual guidance and the Gargoyle the muscle.
+Episodes of The Bishop and the Gargoyle concerned the combined crime-fighting efforts of a retiring bishop of a church and a convict called the Gargoyle.
+As a member of the parole board at Sing Sing prison, the Bishop met and befriended the Gargoyle.
+In return, the inmate helped the bishop "to track criminals and bring them to justice".
+Radio historian John Dunning wrote in On The Air: The Encyclopedia Of Old-Time Radio, "They became friends and, after the Gargoyle's release, formed a crime-fighting duo, with the Bishop supplying the spiritual guidance and the Gargoyle the muscle.

-An advertisement for the program in the October 2, 1940, issue of the trade publication Variety described the two characters as follows:There's the Bishop, for example.
+An advertisement for the program in the October 2, 1940, issue of the trade publication Variety described the two characters as follows:

+There's the Bishop, for example.
 A retired gentleman of the cloth — cultured, benevolent and infinitely wise; a man whose worldly grasp and shrewd wit are no less strange than his hobby of crime detection!
 The Gargoyle, on the other hand, is an ex-lawbreaker — "retired" through the Bishop's persuasion.
 The Gargoyle's untiring loyalty and direct, elemental approach to the facts and conditions of life is a constant source of polite astonishment to the Bishop.

 Personnel

-Richard Gordon portrayed the bishop; Milton Herman first had the role of the Gargoyle, with Ken Lynch replacing him later.
+Richard Gordon acted as the bishop; Milton Herman first had the role of the Gargoyle, with Ken Lynch replacing him later.
 Joseph Bell was the director, and Frank Wilson was the writer.

 Adaptation

-On November 29, 1941, NBC-Television presented "The Item of the Scarlet Ace" (an episode of The Bishop and the Gargoyle) as an early experiment in TV broadcasting.
+On November 29, 1941, NBC-Television presented "The Item of the Scarlet Ace" (an episode of The Bishop and the Gargoyle) as an early experiment of television broadcasting.